scarsam/sinatra-review-site/README.md

 ## Sinatra Review Application (CRUD)

 This Sinatra Application is running using Postgres and assets are compiled and served with help from Sprockets.
-To get the application running do following:
+Visit `https://sinatra-review-site.herokuapp.com/` to see live version.
+To get the application running locally do following:

 # Installation
 Clone repo to your local machine: